 [Figure 1.
 Study area orientation map]

 The RSRs of the DMC and MODIS sensors are shown in Figure 2.
-The peak overlap between the sensors is good in all bands, with the exception of NIR.
+The peaks overlap well between the sensors in the red, green and blue bands, while the DMC NIR band is wider than that of MODIS.

 [Figure 2.
 DMC’s and MODIS’s RSR]